-As I near the end of my pregnancy I start thinking about the beginning.
-Looking back, it seems like it’s gone by fast but it feels like the closer I get to meeting our little one, the farther away it seems!
+As I neared the end of my pregnancy I started thinking about the beginning.
+Looking back, it seems like it went by fast but it feels like the closer I got to meeting our little one, the farther away it seemed!

-I think he’s been a little more sensitive lately because he’s scared of me now…
+I think he started being a little more sensitive because he got a little scared of me…

 In all seriousness, pregnancy is no easy feat, and there are definitely some things that have helped me manage the discomforts that pregnancy brings.
 These are some of my pregnancy must haves!